Open Access refers to online research outputs that are free of all restrictions on access and free of many restrictions on use.

 There are two routes to open access:Gold Open Access

-Green Open Access, known as self-archiving, is the practice of placing a version of an author's manuscript into a repository, making it freely accessible for everyone.
+Green Open Access, known as self-archiving, is the practice of placing a version of an author's manuscript into a repository, making it freely accessible to everyone.
 The version that can be deposited into a repository is selected at the discretion of the funder or publisher.
-Unlike Gold Open Access, the copyright for these articles usually sits with the publisher of, or the society affiliated with, the title and there are restrictions as to how the work can be reused.
+Unlike Gold Open Access, the copyright for these articles usually sits with the publisher, or the society affiliated with, the title and there are restrictions as to how the work can be reused.

 OAE supports Gold Open Access, and encourages fundings to be made available to support authors.

 All articles that are published through Gold Open Access are subject to rigorous peer review, professional editing and production services and will be freely accessible to all on website.